vaginessa/dns-wiki/FAQ.md

 > It's already been asked [#269](https://github.com/ukanth/afwall/issues/269), there is currently no Android Firewall which include such feature yet.

 <a name="FAQ44"></a>
-##### (44) Will you implement an Adblock function, and why are some Ads are visible if I try to block them?
+##### (44) Will you implement an Adblock function, and why are some Ads are still visible if I try to block them via iptables?

 > First of all, AFWall+ is not [Adblock Plus](https://adblockplus.org/en/android-install).
-It's a firewall, which is not able (and never will be) to block all your ads and there is a good reason.
-Some app developer make money with in-app advertising and if we block this, no one is motivated to make some awesome apps anymore.
-If you really want to block such ads, better use [MinMinGuard](http://repo.xposed.info/module/tw.fatminmin.xposed.minminguard), but it's general a bad idea to block all things, because above reason.
+It's a firewall, which is not able (and never will be) to block all your visible ads and there are some good reason.
+Some app developer make money with in-app advertising (ie AdMob) and if we block this, no one is motivated to make some awesome apps anymore.
+If you really want to block such ads, you still can use [MinMinGuard](http://repo.xposed.info/module/tw.fatminmin.xposed.minminguard), but it's [general a bad idea to block all things](http://forum.xda-developers.com/showpost.php?p=49112940&postcount=1).
+For a quick overview over ad blocking please take a look at the [Wikipedia article](http://en.wikipedia.org/wiki/Ad_filtering).

-> So I blocked my ads with ad server hostnames and IP addresses, why is it still visible?
+> So I blocked my ads with ad server hostnames and IP addresses, why they are still visible?

-> There are [some limitations](https://adblockplus.org/en/android-config#proxy) e.g. Adblock Plus for Android does not allow ads to be blocked on https/SSL encrypted websites, some ad-servers use a proxy behind it, it's hard to filter JavaScript generated content and [many more](http://en.wikipedia.org/wiki/Ad_filtering).
+> There are [some limitations](https://adblockplus.org/en/android-config#proxy) e.g. Adblock Plus for Android does not allow ads to be blocked on https/SSL encrypted websites [due Android limitations], some ad-servers use a proxy behind it, so it's hard to filter JavaScript generated content.
 The easierst way is to block ads on Android seems to manipulate your DNS/Hosts file, for this you can use [this](http://hosts-file.net/?s=Download) or [this](forum.xda-developers.com/showthread.php?t=1916098&page=201) Hosts file which getting regular updates.
 There are [some alternative ways](https://sfxpt.wordpress.com/2011/02/21/the-best-ad-blocking-method/), but on newer Android systems they not seems to work anymore due some internal changes.

 > And why was Adblock Plus removed from Google Play Store?

-> Read the full story over [here](https://adblockplus.org/blog/adblock-plus-for-android-removed-from-google-play-store).
+> Read the full story [here](https://adblockplus.org/blog/adblock-plus-for-android-removed-from-google-play-store).